-CAUTION: After the TPM plug-in module is installed, it is cryptographically bound to that specific system board.
-When the system is powered on, any attempt to remove an installed TPM plug-in module breaks the cryptographic binding, and the removed TPM cannot be installed on another system board.
-Ensure any keys you have stored on the TPM have been securely transferred.
+CAUTION: Once the TPM plug-in module is installed, it is cryptographically bound to that specific system board.
+Any attempt to remove an installed TPM plug-in module breaks the cryptographic binding, the removed TPM cannot be reinstalled or installed on another system board.